KameniAlexNea/ludo-king-ai/docs/BOARD_DESIGN.md

 1. **Temporal dynamics**: Captures movement patterns over the last 10 moves
 2. **Complete state history**: Agent can see how the game evolved
+3. **Explicit causality**: Player history shows who made each move
-3. **Efficient representation**: Only tracks actual token positions, not full board
+4. **Efficient representation**: Only tracks actual token positions, not full board
-4. **Padding support**: Early-game frames are zero-masked for consistent shape
+5. **Padding support**: Early-game frames are zero-masked for consistent shape
-5. **Agent-centric view**: All positions relative to agent's perspective
+6. **Agent-centric view**: All positions relative to agent's perspective
-6. **Action context**: Current dice helps inform valid moves
+7. **Action context**: Current dice helps inform valid moves

 The temporal sequence is particularly valuable for reinforcement learning with Transformers, as the model can: